 Christopher Cameron joined IPI in 2013 and frequently consults with collecting institutions to provide advice on managing and operating mechanical systems to achieve the best possible preservation of collections with the least possible consumption of energy.
 Chris has a MS in Communication & Media Technologies from Rochester Institute of Technology.
 Prior to his work at IPI, Chris worked as a facility manager for twelve years and is certified in Project Management Certification from the International Facility Management Association and in HVAC systems by Energy Service Company.

 Al Carver-Kubik joined IPI in 2012 and teaches and conducts preservation research with expertise in print and photographic processes.
 Al has served as a photographs reviewer for the National Museum of African American History and Culture’s Save Our African American Treasures program since 2009.
-They have a MA in Photographic Preservation and Collections Management from Ryerson University in coordination with the George Eastman Museum.
-Before joining IPI, they worked in museums and galleries as a conservation technician, researcher, object preparator, and archival consultant.
+He has a MA in Photographic Preservation and Collections Management from Ryerson University in coordination with the George Eastman Museum.
+Before joining IPI, he worked in museums and galleries as a conservation technician, researcher, object preparator, and archival consultant.

 Director of Operations

-Lisa Cerra joined IPI in 2007 and brings expertise in organizational and administrative management to the research center.
-Given the array of preservation-related tools and services offered by IPI, ensuring exceptional service and support to customers and colleagues is always a key focus for Lisa.
-She has an AAS in Business Administration.
-Prior to joining IPI, she operated a successful small business spanning fifteen years, led the payroll department at Harris RF Communications, and worked as a business analyst at RIT.
+Lisa Cerra joined IPI in 2007.
+Providing day-to-day direction and oversight, she brings expertise in organizational and administrative management to the research center.
+Given the array of preservation-related tools and services offered by IPI, a key focus is ensuring exceptional service and support to customers and colleagues.
+Lisa joined RIT as Business Analyst in 2004, earned her AAS in Business Administration in 2008, and concurrently operated a successful small business spanning fifteen years.
+Prior to joining RIT, she led the payroll department at Harris RF Communications.

 Kelly McCauley Krish